 So you've always wanted to work in the advertising industry.
 Maybe you don't have any experience.
 Maybe you do have experience but you don't have any published advertisements you can showcase in your portfolio.
 It's the catch 22 of needing published work to get a job, but needing a job to get published work done.
 What do you do?
 The dilemma can seem overwhelming.
 Many people figure they'll never get a job in advertising for this very reason.
+But there are ways around this obstacle, and speculative ads are the key.

 Spec Work (aka Speculative Advertising)